Get Free Consult

 Sadly, one major accident might not sound like a terrible record for a high-volume industrial facility that had been in operation for over 90 years, but the kind of carelessness that allowed for all those deaths should not have happened anywhere, on any timeline.

 OSHA levied an $8.7 million fine, the third largest in its history at the time, after determining that the company that owned the plant, Imperial Sugar, had fully understood the danger of particle explosions and done nothing to stop them.
-The U.S Chemical Safety Board also called the incident “ entirely preventable.”
+The U.S. Chemical Safety Board also called the incident “ entirely preventable.”

-The company began rebuilding immediately with promises of safety improvements, and was later bought out by U.S Sugar in September of 2022.
+The company began rebuilding immediately with promises of safety improvements, and was later bought out by U.S Sugar in September 2022.

 It seems, however, that none of these changes have turned the refinery into a safe workplace.